OUR ability to treat opaque liquids with uv-light

 Approximately 25% of the total energy consumption within dairies originates from the pasteurization and centrifugation processes.
 Lyras’ cold pasteurization technology replaces conventional pasteurization and centrifugation equipment, and thereby decreases energy consumption by more than 90% for HTST pasteurization.
 In the case of UHT pasteurization, the energy required is almost doubled, resulting in even greater energy savings.

-As the milk stays chilled while undergoing treatment for a few seconds, the nutritional values are retained, as vitamins and proteins are preserved to a higher degree.
+As the product stays chilled while undergoing treatment for a few seconds, the nutritional values are retained, as vitamins and proteins are preserved to a higher degree.
 Today, especially in cheese production, different preservatives are added to extend product shelf life.
 Cold pasteurization brings the potential to reduce and possibly eliminate the need for these added preservatives.

 Extended Shelf Life